CONTAINING DOBIE RECORDS

 the names of those who, for any reason, did not complete the homesteading process, as well as

 those who received title to their land.
-Dobie and Dobbie records are to be found.
+Dobie, Dobbie, and Doby records are to be found.

-- You can search and browse several different databases:
+- You can separately search and browse several different databases:

 the archives collection, photographs, CPR Land Sales, newspaper clippings, plus many more.
 Dobie and/or